Specific Behavioral Health Program Requirements

 - Ensure that each child and family is referred for ongoing behavioral health services as indicated by the assessment and service plan and ensure that services start within 21 days of the Rapid Response Assessment.

-- Initiate the development of the Child and Family Team (CFT) for each child (see Child and Family Team Practice Tool); and
+- Initiate the development of the Child and Family Team (CFT) for each child (see Child and Family Team Practice Tool (PDF)); and

 - Provide the DCS Specialist with written findings and recommendations for medically necessary covered services within 24 hours of Rapid Response assessment.
 This information shall be utilized during the initial Preliminary Protective Hearing, which occurs within 5 to 7 days of the child’s removal.
 (See Provider Manual Section 12.2.1, DCS Child Welfare Timelines)